subhash-halder/bookmark_buddy/docs/privacy-policy.md

 2. **tabGroups**: Required to properly integrate with Chrome's tab grouping feature for accurate bookmark representation.
 3. **bookmarks**: Essential to access and display your Chrome bookmarks on the new tab page.
 4. **storage**: Used to save your preferences locally on your device.
-5. **Host Permission** (<all_urls>): Required to load website favicons for your bookmarks and to ensure proper link handling when you click on bookmarks.

 ## Data Security